 Catherine Stewart, Head of Business Change - ITS, at Deloitte UK, has been volunteering to talk in Deloitte Access schools as part of our social impact strategy, One Million Futures.
 So far, she has reached out to more than 350 girls to help change their futures.

-When I left school there were no role models to inspire me to become a woman in technology.
+When I left school there were few role models to inspire me to become a woman in technology.
 But I was lucky.
 I had a natural aptitude and, along with my passion to learn, have enjoyed an amazing career that has taken me all over the world.

 That is why I was so sad to discover that so little has changed since I took my GCSEs.
 The next generation has a lot of role models but we don't hear enough about them.